 University of North Carolina at Charlotte – Cato College of Education

 At the University of North Carolina at Charlotte Cato College of Education, students can complete their master’s of arts in addiction counseling.
-Many students who complete this program do go on to work in drug and alcohol counseling, although this degree does encompass all damaging addictive behaviors.
-Over the course of the two-year program, students will gain many clinical skills including how to involve the family in treatment, how to identify unhelpful behaviors, and how to teach coping strategies.
+Many students who complete this program go on to work in drug and alcohol counseling, although this degree encompasses all damaging addictive behaviors.
+Over the course of the two-year program, students will gain many clinical skills, including how to involve the family in treatment, how to identify unhelpful behaviors, and how to teach coping strategies.

 One advantage of this program is the variety of treatment settings students will be exposed to through their practicums and internships.
-Past placements for students have included the McLeod Center, Anuvia Prevention and Recovery Center, the SABER program, and the Charlotte Rescue Mission.
-Faculty in this program are leaders in the field and the Journal of Addictions and Offender Counseling is currently housed in this department and edited by a faculty member.
+Past student placements have included the McLeod Center, Anuvia Prevention and Recovery Center, the SABER program, and the Charlotte Rescue Mission.
+Faculty in this program are leaders in the field, and the Journal of Addictions and Offender Counseling is currently housed in this department and edited by a faculty member.

 - Location: Charlotte, NC